LouisChain/xiangqi.js/README.md

 ### .move(move, [ options ])
 Attempts to make a move on the board, returning a move object if the move was legal, otherwise null.
-The .move function can be called two ways, by passing a string in Standard Algebraic Notation (SAN):
+The .move function can be called two ways, by passing a string in Internet Chinese Chess Server (ICCS):

 ```js
 var xiangqi = new Xiangqi();